Vacation Scholarships enable undergraduate students to develop their research skills through a summer project

 - Glasgow School of Art

 - are enrolled at that institution for the full length of your degree, or transferred to that HEI after an HNC/HND from a Scottish college;

-- In the 3rd year of a 4 year degree, OR in the 3rd or 4th year of a 5 year degree (part-time students must be at an equivalent stage), OR in the 2nd year of a 3 year degree (for example Nursing, BA Acting/Ballet etc.)
+- are in the 3rd year of a 4 year degree, OR in the 3rd or 4th year of a 5 year degree (part-time students must be at an equivalent stage), OR in the 2nd year of a 3 year degree (for example Nursing, BA Acting/Ballet etc.)